Economic history of the United Kingdom: The 2008 recession and quantitative easing

 From Q2 2013, the UK's economy continued to grow for five consecutive quarters, the longest since Q1 of 2008, showing growth beating most developed economies helped by the rebound in the housing market and strong growth in both manufacturing and services industries.
 The IMF increased UK growth forecasts for 2014 from 1.9% to 2.4% in January 2014.
 Subsequently, inflation dropped to a low of 1.6% in Q1 2014, unemployment dropped to 6.8% (the lowest level since 2009) with impressive growth in employment leading to an all-time high of 30.4 million.
 The UK government posted a £107.6 billion national deficit for the fiscal year ending March 2014, meeting the target of £107.7 billion set a month previously.
 This was especially impressive since many countries in the EU, more specifically in the Euro, were stagnating such as France and Italy.
 However, it has been argued that the economic recovery was not reaching the majority of the people in the country, with wage growth not keeping up with inflation.
 In 2014 this metric improved with wage growth outpacing inflation for the first time after six years.

+2016 United Kingdom European Union membership referendum

+When the Conservative Party won a majority of seats in the House of Commons at the 2015 general election, its leader Prime Minister David Cameron reiterated his party's manifesto commitment to hold an in-out referendum on UK membership of the EU by the end of 2017, but only after "negotiating a new settlement for Britain in the EU".
+On 23 June 2016, a referendum, commonly referred to as the EU referendum or the Brexit referendum, took place in the United Kingdom (UK) and Gibraltar to ask the electorate whether the country should remain a member of, or leave, the European Union (EU).
+It was organised and facilitated through the European Union Referendum Act 2015 and the Political Parties, Elections and Referendums Act 2000.
+The referendum resulted in 51.9% of the votes cast being in favour of leaving the EU.
+The referendum was legally non-binding due to the ancient principle of parliamentary sovereignty and also the enabling legislation only specified that a referendum should be held; however, the government of the time promised to implement the result.